The Lifescape Project

 Overview

-Lifescape has undertaken a multi-year comprehensive, collaborative and multidisciplinary feasibility study of the reintroduction of keystone species into England and Wales.
+The ERF grant is supporting Lifescape’s work on a collaborative and multidisciplinary feasibility study of the reintroduction of keystone species into England and Wales, such as the Eurasian Lynx.
 The broad areas of work included ecological habitat suitability assessment and population viability, legal and licensing considerations, conflict management and mitigation and practicalities of source populations and approaches to release.